Kamran1819G/Perplexica/docs/SEARCH_ORCHESTRATOR.md

 ## Features

 ### 1. Planning Phase
-- Analyzes the user query and focus mode
+- Analyzes the user query
 - Creates a detailed step-by-step search plan
 - Estimates execution time and priority
 - Shows planning progress in the UI